One DnD 2025 Class and Subclass Tier List Breakdown

 Channel Divinity: Destructive Wrath (Level 3) – C Tier – This ability is actually pretty good, but Tempest Cleric receive so few spells they can use with this that it really limits the usefulness of them.
 Would it really have been so terrible to give this class Lightning Bolt?
 Ok, that would be really strong as you could sling 48 damage Lightning Bolts starting level 5, but there is definitely something that could’ve been done to make this more balanced.

-2nd Level Spells (Level 3) – D Tier – Shatter is not good, but it is a decent target for your Channel Divinity for a couple of levels.
+1st and 2nd Level Spells (Level 3) – C Tier – For 1st level spells, Thunderwave is ok and works with your Channel Divinity and Fog Cloud is a surprisingly good pick up.
+For 2nd level options, you don’t get much unfortunately.
+Shatter is far from ideal, but it is a decent target for your Channel Divinity for a couple of levels.

-3rd Level Spells (Level 5) – A- Tier – Call Lightning is going to be your main damage spell as it is alright and does work with your Channel Divinity.
+3rd Level Spells (Level 5) – A Tier – Call Lightning is going to be your main damage spell as it is a decent damage option already and does work with your Channel Divinity.
 Wish this spell was a bit stronger as it would make this class more appealing, but what can you do?
-Sleet Storm, on the other hand, is an excellent CC spell that Clerics don’t normally get access to so this is a big pickup.
+Sleet Storm, similarly, is an excellent CC spell that Clerics don’t normally get access to so this is a big pickup.

-Thunderous Strike (Level 6) – C+ Tier – Pushing enemies can be good, especially in this new edition which has a lot of emanation effects, but you do need to connect with a spell that deals thunder or lightning damage which makes this a bit restrictive.
+Thunderous Strike (Level 6) – C Tier – Pushing enemies can be good, especially in this new edition which has a lot of emanation effects, but you do need to connect with a spell that deals thunder or lightning damage which makes this a bit restrictive and you can only push away from you which you may not always want to do.

 4th Level Spells (Level 7) – F Tier – Two terrible spells that you will likely never use.